 As part of regular maintenance aimed at promoting your trees’ overall health and appearance, you need to trim them.
 Trimming refers to the controlled cutting of healthy sections of a tree mainly to shape its crown and promote fresh growth.

 Mature trees should be trimmed every 3 – 5 years, whereas juvenile trees should be trimmed every two years.
 Tree trimming intervals also depend on your objectives, the type of tree, and how fast it grows.

 An arborist or tree maintenance professional can help you create a trimming schedule based on the type of trees in your yard and your needs.

 Almost all tree species need to be trimmed at scheduled intervals especially if they are growing in a residential area or urban landscape.
 Without trimming, trees will look wild and may develop large branches that pose a danger to nearby structures.
 Here are some reasons tree trimming is such an important activity.

 Trimming for Safety

-If the trees are growing next to the driveway or path, then trimming may be done to ensure there is a clear line of sight for vehicles and people at all times.
-Thick foliage in public roads and estate roads may also pose a security danger as they can be used as hideouts for carjackers and other criminals if you don’t live in a heavily guarded or gated community.
+If the trees are growing next to the driveway or path, trimming may be done to ensure a clear line of sight for vehicles and people at all times.
+Thick foliage in public and estate roads may also pose a security danger as they can be used as hideouts for carjackers and other criminals if you don’t live in a heavily guarded or gated community.